zhangyuanxun/dstm/README.md

 - dataset/ : contains all the data include raw and processed of the project
     - bio/   : contains raw and processed datasets for bioinformatics domains
-    - neuro/ : contains raw and processed datasets for neuroscience domains
+    - neuro/ : contains raw and processed datasets for neuroscience domains common_tools.py  : list of the common tools (such as python, c++), which are not considered by our model stopwords.txt  : list of the stop words
 - model/   : implements core topic model algorithms for this project
     - dstm.py  : implements the our domain-specific topic model algorithm
     - lda.py   : implements state-of-the-art algorithm [Latent Dirichlet Allocation (LDA)](http://jmlr.org/papers/volume3/blei03a/blei03a.pdf)